sigp/anchor/book/src/setup.md

 # Development Environment

-Most SSV developers work on Linux or MacOS, however Windows should still be suitable.
+Most Anchor developers work on Linux or MacOS, however Windows should still be suitable.

-First, follow the [`Installation Guide`](./installation.md) to install SSV.
-This will install SSV to your `PATH`, which is not particularly useful for development but still a good way to ensure you have the base dependencies.
+First, follow the [`Installation Guide`](./installation.md) to install Anchor.
+This will install Anchor to your `PATH`, which is not particularly useful for development but still a good way to ensure you have the base dependencies.